luksoto/First_MLM_houses1980/project4_.md

 ####  Classification Model with 90% ocurracy.

-The first part for building this model is to split the data into two parts, the target and the features that will help us predict our target.
+The first step to build this model is to split the data into two parts, the target and the features.
+The features will help us predict our target.
-The second part is to split again the data into the training and the test data.
-I have chosen to use a test size of 0.34.
-It means that 66% of the data will be use to train the model and 34% will be use to test the model.
+The second step is to split again the data into the training and the test data.
+For this model I decided to use a test size of 0.34, which means that 66% of the data will be use to train the model and 34% will be use to test the model.
-Finally, I use the  deicision tree classifier model because the featueres are categorical and discrete.
-This model works better with these type of features.
+Finally, I used the deicision tree classifier model because the features are categorical and discrete.
+I found that this model works better with these type of features.

 #####  TECHNICAL DETAILS